ilearnazuretoday/azure-devops/README.md

       ContainerName: "$web"
 ```

+The pipeline file describes steps that need to be performed in sequence to build and deploy our software:

 - choose trigger (can be branch, tag, etc)
 - make sure to exclude files which you don't want to trigger the pipeline